judyjoseph/SONiC/doc/bmc/sonicBMC/pmon-bmc-design.md

        - MAX-T secs defined before which a MINOR leak can be considered CRITICAL.

     - Update the system SYSTEM_LEAK_STATUS table with the severity of leak.
 This will be used in bmcctld process.
+    - A new classification of MAJOR_SYSTEM_LEAK is introduced to identify more than one Minor leaks, which needs a quick action not necessarily a power off.

 ```